DarkV3nom/DarkV3nom/README.md

 - 👋 Hi, I’m @DarkV3nom
 - 👀 I’m interested in learning about new technogogies, cyber security.
 - 🌱 I’m currently learning programming.
-- 💞️ I’m looking to collaborate on Photography.
+- 💞️ I’m looking to collaborate on delevoping website, social media posts and Photography.
 - 📫 How to reach me : appweekend69@gmail.com

 <!---